History of the Jews in Germany: Under the Nazis (1933–1945)

 On 2 August 1934, President Paul von Hindenburg died.
 No new president was appointed.
 Instead, the functions and ceremony of the presidency were merged with that of the chancellor, making Hitler, as Führer, both head of state and head of government.
 This power consolidation, and a lame-duck Reichstag with no true opposition parties, gave Adolf Hitler totalitarian control of law-making.
-The army also swore an oath of loyalty personally to Hitler, giving him absolute power over the military; this position allowed him to enforce his anti-Semitic beliefs further by creating more state pressure on the Jews than ever before.
+The army also swore an oath of loyalty personally to Hitler, giving him absolute power over the military; this position allowed him to enforce his antisemitic beliefs further by creating more state pressure on the Jews than ever before.

 In 1935 and 1936, the pace of persecution of the Jews increased.
 In May 1935, Jews were forbidden to join the Wehrmacht (Armed Forces), and that year, anti-Jewish propaganda appeared in Nazi German shops and restaurants.
 The Nuremberg Racial Purity Laws were passed around the time of the Nazi rallies at Nuremberg; on 15 September 1935, the Law for the Protection of German Blood and Honor was passed, preventing sexual relations and marriages between Aryans and Jews.
 At the same time the Reich Citizenship Law was passed and was reinforced in November by a decree, stating that all Jews, even quarter- and half-Jews, were no longer citizens (Reichsbürger) of their own country.
 Their official status became Reichsangehöriger, "subject of the state".
 This meant that they had no basic civil rights, such as the right to vote, though elections in Germany by this time were total shams, where voters could only vote for Nazi candidates and "approve" decrees set by the regime.
 This removal of basic citizens' rights anticipated even harsher laws and proscriptions against Jews.
 The drafting of the Nuremberg Laws is often attributed to Hans Globke.

 In 1936, Jews were banned from all professional jobs, effectively preventing them from exerting any influence in education, politics, higher education, and business.
 Because of this, there was nothing to stop the anti-Jewish actions that spread across the Nazi-German economy.